XionWin/rust-101/rust-book/Introduction/Getting Started/Hello Cargo.md

 ```
 `Cargo` has generated a "Hello, world!" project for you, just like the one we wrote in List 1-1!
 So far, the differences between our project and the project `Cargo` generated are the `Cargo` placed the code in the `src` directory and we have a `Cargo.toml` configuration file in the top directory.

+`Cargo` expects your source files to live inside the `src` directory.
+The top-level project directory is just for `README` files, license information, configuration files, and anything else not related to your code.
+Using `Cargo` helps your organize your projects.
+There's a place for everything, and everything is in its place.

+If you started a project that doesn't using `Cargo`, as we did with the "Hello, world!" project, you can convert it to a project that does use `Cargo`.
+Move the project code into the `src` directory and create an appropriate `Cargo.toml` file.